 require(SparkR) irisDF <- createDataFrame(iris) write.df(irisDF, source = "com.databricks.spark.avro", path = "dbfs:/tmp/iris.avro", mode = "overwrite")

-To verify that we saved an Avro file:
+To verify that an Avro file was saved:

 %fs ls /tmp/iris

-Now we use the spark-avro package again to read back the data.
+Now use the spark-avro package again to read back the data.

 irisDF2 <- read.df(path = "/tmp/iris.avro", source = "com.databricks.spark.avro") head(irisDF2)